CatherineH1/funIHC/README.md

 ## Options
 As described in our paper, we propose three distinct distance metrics for use with
 funIHC:
-1. funIHC (curves), where the functional form of the curves is directly utilized with a measure of functional distance to quantify dissimilarity between them.
+1. funIHC (curves): where the functional form of the curves is directly utilized with a measure of functional distance to quantify dissimilarity between them.
 Set type=0
-2. funIHC (1st derivative): The first-order derivative of the curves is utilized with a measure of functional distance to quantify dissimilarity between them.
+2. funIHC (1st derivative): the first-order derivative of the curves is utilized with a measure of functional distance to quantify dissimilarity between them.
 Set type=1
-3. funIHC (coefficients), which involves a dimension reduction via a basis function expansion of the original curves followed by computation of distances based on the resulting vectors.
+3. funIHC (coefficients): which involves a dimension reduction via a basis function expansion of the original curves followed by computation of distances based on the resulting vectors.
 Set type=2